 Health Insurance: The ranching lifestyle has inherent dangers.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
 The ranch carries Workman’s Compensation to cover injuries incurred on the job.
 But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.

 Ranch Vehicles: Some of the ranch vehicles are standard transmission.
 The apprentice will be expected to competently operate these vehicles.
 Apprentices must have a valid driver’s license.

 Personal Vehicle: There are no instances (or very few) when the apprentice would be required to use his/her own vehicle around the ranch.
-In order to run personal errands and travel on days off, and to facilitate going between the two ranches, however, the apprentice will need the flexibility of his or her own vehicle.
+In order to run personal errands and travel on days off, however, the apprentice will need the flexibility of his or her own vehicle.